wind-python/windpowerlib/README.rst

 Installation
 ============

 If you have a working Python3 environment, use pypi to install the latest windpowerlib version.
+We highly recommend to use virtual environments.

 ::

-    pip3 install windpowerlib
+    pip install windpowerlib

-So far, the windpowerlib is mainly tested on python 3.4 but seems to work down to 2.7.
+So far, the windpowerlib is tested on python > 3.5 but seems to work down to 2.7.
 Please see the `installation page <http://oemof.readthedocs.io/en/stable/installation_and_setup.html>`_ of the oemof documentation for complete instructions on how to install python on your operating system.

 Optional Packages